BobRandomNumber/ComfyUI-BasicOllama/README.md

-# ComfyUI-BasicOllama
+# ComfyUI-BasicOllama LLM Coded

-A streamlined and simplified custom node for ComfyUI that provides direct access to local Ollama models.
+A simplified node for ComfyUI that provides access to local Ollama models.
 This node allows you to send prompts and images to your local Ollama instance and receive text-based responses.

-This project is a heavily modified and stripped-down version of the original [ComfyUI-OllamaGemini](https://github.com/al-swaiti/ComfyUI-OllamaGemini) by [@al-swaiti](https://github.com/al-swaiti).
-All credit for the original concept and implementation goes to them.
+This project is a stripped-down version of the original Ollama node from [ComfyUI-OllamaGemini](https://github.com/al-swaiti/ComfyUI-OllamaGemini) by [@al-swaiti](https://github.com/al-swaiti).
+All credit for the original implementation goes to them.

-This simplified version can be found at [https://github.com/BobRandomNumber/ComfyUI-BasicOllama](https://github.com/BobRandomNumber/ComfyUI-BasicOllama).

 ## 🚀 Features